tldr-pages/tldr/pages/common/stack.md

 # stack

-> Tool for managing haskell projects
+> Tool for managing haskell projects.

 - Create a new project: